Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 The study presented trials in two conditions, one with a short ($40$~ms) and one with a long ($50$~ms) prime presentation duration.
 An \ITA{} was concluded only for the short duration and with respect to the semantic content (not color).

-SR: ``In contrast, 16 of the 21 subjects were judged to be at chance with the 40-ms primes.
+Standard Reasoning: ``In contrast, 16 of the 21 subjects were judged to be at chance with the 40-ms primes.
 Following Rouder et al. (2007), the RTs for the 17 subject-by-prime-duration combinations for which subliminality was confirmed were entered into a paired-samples $t$ test (two-tailed) to determine whether subliminal priming had occurred'' (p.~1260).

 The study reported two experiments.
 E1 reported the indirect task results and E2 reported the direct task results.
 In E1, indirect effects on RT, error rates and some EEG components were NR because the reported statistics combine masked and unmasked conditions (for unmasked conditions, they claimed no \ITA{}) except for the N400 component in EEG.
 In E2, there were multiple direct tasks (see their Table 1).
 We chose the direct task on semantic judgment because the indirect task's congruency effect was an effect from semantic relatedness too.